Need to know

 The best rooms for families are the Mill Room or one of the four Loft Rooms.
 All are large and have plenty of space for an extra cot or bed.

-There's masses to see and do in the area, including exploring the Fens by boat, or trying quad biking at the nearby WildTracks off-road activity park.
+There's masses to see and do in the area, including exploring the Fens by boat, riding (from age five up) at Barrow Hall Stables, swinging times at Go Ape in Thetford, or trying quad biking at the nearby WildTracks off-road activity park.
+The High Lodge (also in Thetford) has an adventure playground that will amuse little Smiths for hours.

 Children are allowed in the restaurant at all times, and it opens for the evening at a family friendly 6.30pm.
 There's a dedicated menu with lots of favourites, including pasta, sausages and mash, fish cakes and home-made ice creams.